 A: “Many are the afflictions of the righteous”.
 There will definitely be problems in this life.
 “But the Lord delivers him out of them all”.
-This is the difference between those that fear the Lord and those that don’t.
+This is the difference between those who fear the Lord and those who don’t.

 Q: What does the Lord do on behalf of the righteous—the one that biblically fears Him?